Azure/AzureMonitorStarterPacks/README.md

 ## Monitoring Packs

-Packs can also be deployed separately.
-However, the main solution needs to be deployed first.
-The packs can be deployed by clicking the link in the page below.
+The IaaS packs are deployed along with the main solution.
+The Services packs are deployed when needed, directly from the AMBA website API.

 Review Packs documentation [here](./Packs/README.md).